27th GRADUATION

 Discover inspiring stories from our graduands as they share their personal journeys, academic triumphs, and cherished memories at Ndejje University.

-Aciru Knight Faculty of Business Administration and Management
+Aciru Knight Faculty of Social sciences and Arts

 Award-Giving Ceremony for the Best students